Caliber conversion device: Altering the caliber

 The most complete transformation is offered by the caliber conversion sleeve.
 These include not only a new chamber, but a new barrel as well, allowing a smaller diameter bullet to be fired.
 These sleeves may be significantly longer than a loaded cartridge, if the length of the parent cartridge is not sufficient to provide the desired performance.
 Unlike the other types of cartridge conversions, this type incorporates rifling to stabilize the bullet; the other types rely on the rifling in the firearm's barrel.

 Chamber length sleeves

-Chamber length sleeves are restricted cases where a short cartridge is used with a long parent cartridge.
+Chamber length sleeves are restricted in its overall length, where a short cartridge is used with a long parent cartridge.
 The sleeve is rifled up to the end of the sleeve.
-Since most cartridge cases are only a couple of inches long (about 5 cm) this provides limited power.
-On the other hand, these will function from magazines in the same way as supplemental chambers, and allow the use of the least expensive rimfire ammunition in firearms chambered in calibers larger than .22 (5.56 mm).
+Since most cartridge cases are only about 5 cm long, this provides a limited power advantage.
+On the other hand, these will function from magazines in the same way as supplemental chambers, and allow the use of inexpensive rimfire ammunition in firearms chambered in .22 caliber (5.56 mm) or smaller.